 Posted on: January 24, 2020

-During our walking tours through Amsterdam we often get drug related questions, including questions about Magic Truffles.
-We made a useful list with frequently asked questions and answered them with the right information.
+During our walking tours in Amsterdam we often get drug related questions, including questions about Magic Truffles.
+This is why we made a useful list with frequently asked questions about Magic Truffels.
+We went to all smart shops in Amsterdam and asked questions to the real experts.
+All answers can be found below!

 Sclerotia, also called Magical Truffles or philosopher’s stones, are a hallucinogenic product of mother nature.
 Sclerotia influence your consciousness, so that you start experiencing yourself and the world around you more intensively.
 Many users find this experience beneficial and very valuable.

-Yes, Magic Truffles are legal in the Netherlands.
-Magic Truffles are mostly offered in so called smart shops.
+Yes, Magic Truffles are legal in the Netherlands!
+Magic Truffles are mostly offered in so called smart shops (not in coffeeshops).
 Here one can be informed and advised about this drug.
 Employees of smart shops often give tips on where and how these truffles can be used.

 The use of drugs, alcohol or medication is never without risk.
 It’s good to inform yourself about the effects and risks of a substance.